lm-sfarzan/My_Wiki_Template/README.md

 # [Project] Wiki Template

 This is a wiki template.
-I believe this is the minimum documentation each project should have.
+Here comes the description of the project.

 The structure of the repository is as shown below: